FAQ About Adopting

 What other costs can we expect other than agency fees if we were to adopt with your organization?

-The average case costs in Abrazo’s full-service program run approximately $31-35k (including the agency fee, assuming medical costs are covered by insurance or Medicaid.)
-The average costs of Abrazo’s designated cases typically fall between $27-32k (including agency fee, assuming there is full Medicaid/insurance coverage.)
+The average case costs in Abrazo’s full-service program run approximately $36-42k (including the agency fee, assuming all medical costs are covered by insurance or Medicaid.)
+The average costs of Abrazo’s designated cases typically fall between $31-37k (including agency fee, assuming there is full Medicaid/insurance coverage.)
 Abrazo’s special needs cases usually cost $24-29k, on average, if full Medicaid/insurance coverage applies.)
-Warning: if Medicaid/insurance is unavailable or denied for any reason, the average hospital bills for a healthy (vaginal) delivery and 2 day stay for mom and baby run about $15k or more, costs borne by the adopting couple as of placement.
+Warning: if Medicaid/insurance is unavailable or denied for any reason, the average hospital bills for a healthy (vaginal) delivery and 2 day stay for mom and baby may run $18k or more, costs borne by the adopting couple as of placement.
+Additional expenses may be incurred for maternity support (ie., housing, groceries, clothing, utilities, transportation, and therapy); postage; profile printing; legal fees and court costs; travel; and/or foster care, if needed.

 What are the steps to get our profile shown online?